Nathan Gregory Silvermaster

-Nathan Gregory Silvermaster (November 27, 1898 – October 7, 1964), an economist with the United States War Production Board (WPB) during World War II, was the head of a large ring of Communist spies in the U.S. government.
-It is from him that the FBI Silvermaster File, documenting the Bureau's investigation into Communist penetration of the Federal government during the 1930s and 1940s, takes its name.
-His wife, Helen and stepson, Anatole Volkov, were members of his ring.
+Nathan Gregory Silvermaster (November 27, 1898 – October 7, 1964) was an economist with the United States War Production Board (WPB) during World War II, during which time he was also the head of a large ring of Communist spies in the U.S. government.
+It is from him that the FBI Silvermaster File, documenting the Bureau's investigation into Communist Party USA penetration of the U.S. federal government during the 1930s and 1940s, takes its name.
+His wife Helen and stepson Anatole Volkov were members of his ring.

-He was identified as a Soviet agent in the WPB operating under the code names Pel, Pal, "Paul" in the Venona decrypts; and as "Robert" both in Venona and independently by defecting Soviet intelligence courier Elizabeth Bentley.
+Silvermaster was identified as a Soviet agent in the WPB operating under the code names Pel, Pal, and "Paul", in the Venona decrypts; and as "Robert" both in Venona, and independently by defecting Soviet intelligence courier Elizabeth Bentley.

 Background

-Silvermaster was born to a Jewish family in Odessa, Russia (present-day Odessa, Ukraine) in 1898.
+Silvermaster was born to a Jewish family in Odessa, Russia (present-day Odesa, Ukraine) in 1898.
 He moved with his family to China, where he learned to speak perfect English with a British accent.
 He emigrated to the United States and earned his B.A. from the University of Washington in Seattle (where he was "stated to be a known Communist") and a Ph.D. from the University of California, Berkeley, where his thesis was entitled Lenin's Economic Thought Prior to the October Revolution.
 He became a naturalized American citizen in 1926.
 He was reported to be in contact with a very large number of Communist Party USA officials, and was active in a number of Communist front groups.